 Cable & Eartips

-It's tiny.
+It’s tiny.
 Maybe even a bit too tiny.
 Even the og Spaceship with a $20 price tag has a much bigger pouch than the SSR.
-But despite the tiny size, it's still can be used since the cable is pretty soft to be roll-up, so just roll it smaller & it will fit into the pouch nicely.
+But despite the tiny size, it still can be used since the cable is pretty soft to be rolled up, so just roll it smaller & it will fit into the pouch nicely.

 In terms of the material, the outer was kind of the water-resistant type instead of cloth material like the og, which can help to protect the IEM from an accidental splash of water.